 5.2.
-EFFECT OF SAFETY CONSIDERATIONS ON MONITORING REQUIREMENTS this permit.
+EFFECT OF SAFETY CONSIDERATIONS ON MONITORING REQUIREMENTS

+The division does not require the permittee to jeopardize the safety or health of an individual in order to carry out any monitoring or surveillance requirement of this permit.
 If the permittee cannot complete any requirement of the permit during the required monitoring period due to severe weather concerns or other precarious site conditions, the permittee must submit the appropriate monitoring form or report along with a detailed explanation of the situation that prevented the permittee from completing the requirement.